Classic Motorcycle Build

 Should I Buy A Project Motorcycle That Doesn't Run?

 Since you don't know what it will need to get it running, the only justification for buying a non-running bike, is that the price is right.
-Another way to look at it is, you're buying the bike for spare parts.
+Another way to look at it is, you're buying the bike for parts.

 Conclusion

-It's a good feeling to take an old abandoned motorcycle and bring it back to life.
+But it's a good feeling to take an old abandoned motorcycle and bring it back to life.
 The feeling you get is like no other.

 Related Articles: